Yash-Bobde/HospiManage/README.md

 Access via browser and start managing!

 # 📜 License
 This project is open-source.
-Feel free to use and customize it as needed!
+Feel free to use and customize it as needed!!